samirmirani/lunchRoulette/README.md

 to be added.
 That said, it is fully functional.
 Enjoy

 # CK lunchRoulette
-CK Lunch Roulette - A scala app that will match up random pairs of people for lunch.
+CK Lunch Roulette - A scala app that will match up random groups of people for lunch.

 # To Install
 Make sure PostgreSQL has database lunch with appriopriate user marked in config.
 (You may change user if you want)